wuzhongyi1105/caddy-sample/README.md

 ### Using Cloudflare

-Caddy can talk to Cloudflare via their API to automaticly confugure/update your Let's Encrypt certificates using the Cloudflare plug (which has been included in this image).
+Caddy can talk to Cloudflare via their API to automaticly confugure/update your Let's Encrypt certificates using the Cloudflare plugin (which has been included in this image).

 Follow the [instrutions here](https://caddyserver.com/docs/automatic-https#enabling-the-dns-challenge) to set it up.